 The Everest Expedition in Nepal presents one of the world's greatest physical and mental challenges.
 Joining the climbing Mt.
 Everest expedition conjures a wonderful feeling of pride and the sense of being the most adventurous person on the planet.
-The South Col route on the Nepal side of Everest mountain is the route taken by Sir Edmund Hillary and Tenzing Norgay Sherpa who was the first to climb Everest successfully on the 29 May 1953 thus became the world's famous heroes of adventure climbing.
+The South Col route on the Nepal side of Everest mountain is the route taken by Sir Edmund Hillary and Tenzing Norgay Sherpa who was the first to climb Everest successfully on 29 May 1953 thus became the world's famous heroes of adventure climbing.
 Climbing Mt.
 Everest expedition has been successfully guided and climbed many times since then, but this should not lull prospective Everest climbers into complacency - climbing Everest mountain is the ultimate challenge.

 Join the International Everest Expedition Group 2022